solidoss/solidframe/solid/frame/mpipc/README.md

 * test_unresolved_recipient
 * test_raw_proxy
+* allow for a response to access the request message from its serialization method.
 * add support for compression - test and improve
 * add support for OpenSSL - needs extending OpenSSL support in frame/aio
 * add support in mpipc::configuration for SOCKS5